andreyorst/fzf.kak/README.md

 source "/path/to/fzf.kak/rc/modules/VCS/fzf-svn.kak" # Subversion module
 ```

-You can see that we load less nested modules first, and then go deeper and
+Order of sourcing files should not matter, but it is preferable to source main
-deeper.
-Besides that order of files within single depth level doesn't
+script first, and then the modules.
+This may look complex, but it makes plugin
-matter.
-This may look complex, but it makes plugin more versatile.
-And plugin
+more versatile.
+And plugin managers, like [plug.kak][11] for example, just does
-managers, like [plug.kak][11] for example, just does all those steps for you.
+all those steps for you.

 By the way, this structure makes it easy to extend plugin with new modules, and
 you [can add modules on your own][20]!